-Some of the biggest perks of independent work are freedom from corporate nine-to-five workdays and the ability to create your own work schedule.
-Without a set work routine, however, time management can be challenging.
+Some of the biggest perks of independent work are freedom from corporate nine-to-five days and the ability to create your own schedule.

 Here are five tips to help you efficiently manage your time while still maintaining the freedom of setting your own schedule.